esmero/archipelago-documentation/docs/strawberryrunners.md

 - extract text from pages within a Webarchives File and send the output to the Search API
 - convert WARC format Webarchives Files into WACZ format and attach the new WACZ file to the original source ADO to complement the WARC original
 - extract textual values from subtitle/transcript VTT files and generates time/space transmuted OCR
+- extract text from Files and send the output to the Search API

 SBR actions can be chained and nested to enable ordered operations, such as first extract individual pages in an ordered sequence and then run HOCR/OCR across the individual pages.

+!!! note "Important Note: Local vs Live/Production Instances"

+    The Local Archipelago Deployment features a few additional post-processor operations related to the [Experimental ML Tools](experimental_tools.md).
+Please refer to that documentation for more information about those additional post-processors and their usage.

+    This guide only covers the primary Strawberry Runners Post-Processors.

 ## Strawberry Runners Settings Overview